tomduck/electrostatics/README.md

 ### Line - Point ###

 Both the line and point have the same amount of charge.
 Lines are initialized symmetrically around the point charge.
-That they are not symmetric where they connect to the line is a 2D slice artefact.
+That they do not connect to the line symmetrically is a 2D slice artefact.

 ![Line - point.](https://raw.githubusercontent.com/tomduck/electrostatics/master/images/line-point.png)